Navigating the Mind: A Journey to Understanding Mental Health

 Characteristics of Good Mental Health

-Good mental health is not merely the absence of mental illnesses or disorders; it encompasses a much broader range and depth of well-being.
+Good mental health is not merely the absence of mental illnesses or disorders; it encompasses a broader range and depth of well-being.
 Individuals who possess good mental health typically have a strong sense of self and have developed coping mechanisms that allow them to deal with various life stresses.
-They can also form and maintain fulfilling relationships, feel emotionally connected to others, and contribute to the community in meaningful ways.
+They can also form and maintain fulfilling relationships, feel emotionally connected to others, and contribute meaningfully to the community.

 Distinction between Mental Health and Mental Illness

 The spectrum of mental health means that an individual’s position on this continuum can change over time because of various factors, such as genetics, environmental stresses, and life experiences.
-It’s critical for individuals and those in their support systems to discern between momentary mental health challenges and more serious, longer-term mental illnesses that require professional intervention.
+Individuals and those in their support systems must discern between momentary mental health challenges and more serious, longer-term mental illnesses that require professional intervention.
 Recognising early signs of mental health issues can lead to timely support and care, potentially preventing the development of more severe mental illnesses.

 Factors Affecting Mental Health